gravelord-nito/terminalbased_type_practice/README.md

-# IUT bp project
+# TBTP: terminal based type practice
-Is a simple game to improve typing speed( complete random key pressing ) written in C.
+Is a simple game to improve typing speed(complete random key pressing) written in C.
+Final project of Basic Programming university course.

 ## Usage
 Clone the repo and execute main.c